Section F EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

 What if the school can't deliver what Section F specifies?

 If Section F specifies provision that the named school cannot deliver, this is relevant to both the provision and placement appeal.
-However, in an appeal it is up to the LA to show how provision will be made — your role is to argue for the correct provision.
+However, in an appeal it is up to the local authority to show how provision will be made — your role is to argue for the correct provision.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.